 Los Angeles County has a Solar Map and Green Planning Tool website that is designed to look at your specific rooftop (via satellite imagery) and help you figure out whether solar is even worth the expense.
 In my case, the website indicated that my location was very poor for a solar project I would generate very little power.
 This may have been based on the surrounding trees and the hill where the sun sets.
 However, I was able to trim trees and get substantial power during the day, so I find the website a bit too conservative.

 If you find this review useful or have any questions, send me an email.
-In addition, if you do decide to go with LA Solar Group based on my review, let me know and I'll send you specific contacts at LA Solar Group and you can get a discount on my referral.
+In addition, if you do decide to go with LA Solar Group based on my review, let me know and I'll send you the contacts at LA Solar Group that did my installation and you can get a discount on my referral.
 So far, I have referred several people and they all have been happy with their installation and system performance.
 Check out Yelp and see for yourself.